GoogleCloudPlatform/oozie-to-airflow/README.md

              |- configuration.template.properties - template of configuration values used during conversion
              |- configuration.properties          - generated properties for configuration values
 ```

+## The o2a libraries

+Converted Airflow DAGs use common libraries.
+Those libraries should be available on PYTHONPATH for all
+Airflow components - scheduler, webserver and workers - so that they can be imported when DAGs are parsed.

+Those libraries are in [o2a/o2a_libs](o2a/o2a_libs) folder and the easiest way to make them available to
+all the DAGs is to copy them (preserving o2a parent directory) to the "dags" folder of Airflow.
+This
+is done automatically during the [automated system tests](CONTRIBUTING.md#running-system-tests)
+executed in composer environment where the libs are copied to Composer's DAG folder in Google Cloud Storage.

 # Supported Oozie features